symfony/symfony-docs/messenger.rst

 Each message can have multiple handlers, and when a message is consumed *all* of its handlers are called.
-But you can also configure a handler to only be called when it's received from a *specific* transport.
+But you can also configure a handler to only be called when it is received from a *specific* transport.
 This allows you to have a single message where each handler is called by a different "worker" that's consuming a different transport.